Encephalocele: Causes

 Since its earliest cited case in the 16th century, many generations of scientists have attempted to explain the cause.
 Little has been revealed in the centuries to follow.
 Although the exact cause is unknown, encephaloceles are caused by failure of the neural tube to close completely during fetal development.
 Both environmental and genetic factors have been seen to contribute to the cause of encephaloceles.
 Some studies have revealed a higher occurrence in female embryos, suggesting a genetic cause.
+The gene CEP290 (Centrosomal Protein 290) has been associated with specifically occipital encephaloceles.
 Research has indicated that teratogens (substances known to cause birth defects), trypan blue (a stain used to color dead tissues or cells blue), and arsenic may damage the developing fetus and cause encephaloceles.

 Proper levels of folic acid have been shown to help prevent such defects when taken before pregnancy, and early in pregnancy.

 Occipital encephaloceles are frequently accompanied by hydrocephalus, as seen in 60-90% of patients.

 Diagnosis

 Usually encephaloceles are noticeable deformities and are diagnosed immediately after birth, but a small encephalocele in the nasal or forehead region can go undetected.
 Various physical and mental developmental delays can indicate the presence of encephaloceles.